danwilliams/standards-rs/README.md

 providing there is a justifiable reason for doing so.
 The standards should be followed unless there is a good reason not to.

-If you feel that the standards should be changed, then please raise a question describing the change you would like to see.
+If you are working on one of our projects and feel that the standards should be changed, then please raise a question describing the change you would like to see.
 If you feel strongly about it, then please also provide a pull request for this repository.
 We will review the changes, and if we agree with them then we will merge them in.